-The time has come!
 After the financial crisis of 2008, many financial firms and their clients recognized the importance of asset allocation and the need to diversify client portfolios.
-This led to an increase in the use of alternative investments into client asset allocation models.
+This led to portfolio managers increasingly adding alternative investments to their client asset allocation models.

-A survey in 2015 showed that advisers had 73% of their clients in alternative investments and 70% of advisers planned to maintain their current alternative investment allocations for clients, although half of them feel that alternative investments had underperformed since 2008.
-The survey shows that in terms of asset allocation, most advisers were recommending a range of 6% to 15% of a client's portfolio in alternatives.
-Many (18% of advisers) were recommending 16% to 25% of their clients' portfolios in alternatives.
+A 2015 survey showed that advisers had 73 percent of their clients in alternative investments and that 70 percent of advisers planned to maintain their current alternative investment allocations for clients, although half of them felt that alternative investments had underperformed since 2008.
+Most advisers were recommending a range of 6 percent to 15 percent of a client's portfolio to be held in alternative investments.
+Many others (18 percent of advisers) were recommending 16 percent to 25 percent of their clients' portfolios in alternatives.

-Retail firms like Morgan Stanley and Merrill Lynch have recommended allocation models for clients with alternatives near or above 20% of a portfolio.
-Of course, every client is different and allocations will vary for each client, but it's safe to say that a current discussion with your financial adviser will probably include the topic of alternative investments in your portfolio.
+Retail firms like Morgan Stanley and Merrill Lynch have recommended allocation models for clients with alternatives near or above 20 percent of a portfolio.
+Every client is different and allocations will vary based on their needs, but a current discussion with your financial adviser will probably include the topic of alternative investments in your portfolio.

-Most people associate a hedge fund as the most common alternative investment and for many investors, that's true.
-However, most hedge funds are available only to large investors and require a significant amount of paperwork, high fees, and tax headaches.
-However, most investors are achieving exposure to alternative investments through liquid alternatives such as mutual funds, ETFs and closed-end funds that provide daily liquidity, but have complex investment strategies that seek to retain their non-correlated status.
+Many people typically associate a hedge fund as the most common alternative investment and for many investors, that's true.
+Most hedge funds, though, are available only to large investors and require a significant amount of paperwork, high fees, and tax headaches.
+Many investors are achieving exposure to alternative investments through liquid alternatives such as mutual funds, ETFs and closed-end funds that provide daily liquidity, but have complex investment strategies that seek to retain their non-correlated status.

 Should Alternative Investments Be in My Portfolio?

-It probably won't be long before you see an ETF made up of companies pursuing Blockchain technology (will that be considered an alternative investment?).
-Some hedge funds are already including bitcoin into their portfolios.
-There are probably hedge funds that already have Bitcoin and Blockchain startups that may one day be public traded companies in their portfolios.
-If a hedge fund is considered an alternative investment and they're already using bitcoin, then why can't firms and the media finally declare bitcoin as an alternative investment?
+It probably won't be long before you see an ETF made up of companies pursuing Blockchain technology as an alternative investment option.
+Some hedge funds are already including bitcoin into their portfolios, and there are probably hedge funds that already have Bitcoin and blockchain startups that may one day be publicly traded companies in their portfolios.
+If a hedge fund is considered an alternative investment and they're already using bitcoin, then at some point firms and the media will start to openly declare bitcoin as an alternative investment as well.

-If you're a very aggressive investor, you may even want to look at other cryptocurrencies.
-That's right, Bitcoin is not the only digital currency.
-In fact, there are exchanges that buy and sell each day many of these different cryptocurrencies, including ETH (Ethereum), which has soared or XRP which is from Ripple Labs and is being used in blockchain projects involving existing banks.
+If you're a very aggressive investor, you may want to look at other cryptocurrencies aside from bitcoin.
+That's right, bitcoin is not the only digital currency.
+In fact, there are exchanges that buy and sell each day many of these different cryptocurrencies, including ETH (Ethereum), which has soared in price, or XRP which is from Ripple Labs and is being used in blockchain projects involving existing banks.

-We're not aware of any products available from traditional or online brokers that will easily allow you to invest in cryptocurrencies, outside of doing so on your own with an account with one of the exchanges that buy and sell them, such as Poloniex.
+Thus far, there aren't any products available from traditional or online brokers that will easily allow you to invest in cryptocurrencies, outside of doing so on your own by opening an account with one of the exchanges that buy and sell them, such as Poloniex.
 But they're coming.
-A young startup called lawnmower.io is building the capability to allow for individual investors to invest in a portfolio of cryptocurrencies, including Bitcoin.
-They'll even have the ability to do these trades from a mobile device and using dollar cost averaging techniques.

-Even with all of this current and future activity, we don't see any firm, any advisor or any publication explicitly classifying Bitcoin or any other cryptocurrency as an alternative investment.
+Even with all of this current and future activity, it doesn't seem that any firm, advisor or publication has explicitly classified bitcoin or any other cryptocurrency as an alternative investment.
 There's little doubt that they're non-correlated to stocks and bonds.
 They could even be considered a currency (in fact, they were the best-performing currency in 2015).

-Our point here is not to convince you to invest in Bitcoin, GBTC or cryptocurrencies, but to let you know that many others are doing it.
-As with any investment, some are making money doing it and some are losing money doing it.
-It's important that you recognize that these investments are not for the faint of heart, but it's a growing and yes, they present a very real investment opportunity.
+The point here is not to convince readers to invest in bitcoin, GBTC (Bitcoin Investment Trust) or other cryptocurrencies, but to inform them that many others are doing it.
+As with any investment, some are making money with it and others are losing money with it.
+These investments are not for the faint of heart, but it's a growing and very real investment opportunity.

-If you still think that Bitcoin is nothing more than a Ponzi scheme, then why are companies like Overstock.com, eBay, Amazon, Target and Expedia accepting it as a form of currency similar to credit cards?
+Many investors are still skeptical and think that Bitcoin is nothing more than a Ponzi scheme.
+However, companies like Overstock.com, eBay, Amazon, Target, and Expedia are now accepting it as a form of currency similar to credit cards.

-If you think Blockchain technology (the underlying infrastructure of Bitcoin) is of little value, then why are finance companies like Bank of America, Merrill Lynch, Citi, Credit Suisse and JPMorgan, John Hancock and the DTCC running tests with it to improve their current processes?
+Due to the complex nature of Blockchain technology (the underlying infrastructure of Bitcoin) many don't yet understand it and feel it's of little value, but finance companies like Bank of America, Merrill Lynch, Citi, Credit Suisse, and JPMorgan, John Hancock and the DTCC are running tests with it to improve their current processes.

 Consider Alternative Investments as Part of a Portfolio

-We believe that the time has come for investors and financial firms to classify investing in Bitcoin, cryptocurrencies and blockchain based technologies as alternative investments, and thus having a place in a properly allocated investment portfolio.
+The time has almost arrived for investors and financial firms to classify investing in Bitcoin, cryptocurrencies and blockchain-based technologies as alternative investments, and thus having a place in a properly allocated investment portfolio.
 Over the next few years, it's clear there will be more and more opportunities to invest in them.
 As these investment opportunities open up, they need to be classified appropriately in order to be placed in investor portfolios using proper asset allocation models.

-Most people will dismiss them, including probably your adviser.
-But we venture to say that with the progress (and profits) being made, over the next year or two, we won't be the only person telling you about how they may fit the alternative investment sleeve of your portfolio.
+Many people will dismiss them, potentially including your adviser.
+With the progress (and profits) being made, however, over the next year or two, you might start hearing a lot more about how they may fulfill the alternative investment portion of your portfolio.